aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 ## Struct `DepositEvent`

-Emitted when fungible assets are deposited into a wallet.
+Emitted when fungible assets are deposited into a store.

 <pre><code><b>struct</b> <a href="fungible_asset.md#0x1_fungible_asset_DepositEvent">DepositEvent</a> <b>has</b> drop, store